ucodery/ucodery-slides/slides/intro-to-introspection/slides.md

 </BarBottom>

 <!--
+what is it? what does it have? always valid, has an answer

 putting a '.' after a thing always valid - the lookup might not exist

 all objects are also namespaces

+attrs are where interpreter keeps info about running code too

 Data Model is your map when introspecting.
 You may know 'magic' or 'dunder' -->